ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 ```

 Second, we create a variable `hakyll-blog` to compile the blog.
 The
-name `"blog"` must correspond to the `executable <NAME>` line in the
+name `"blog"` must correspond to the name of the cabal file, which we
-generated cabal file, which we will generate later.
-We also set some
+will generate later.
+We also set some flags to make Hakyll able to
-flags to make Hakyll able to read UTF-8 files.
+read UTF-8 files.

 ``` nix
 hakyll-blog = (hpNew.callCabal2nix "blog" ./. { }).overrideAttrs (old: {